Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 <a name="application_register"></a>
 ## Application Event Callbacks

-You can control the component-based application execution by [managing the application state events.](#application_monitoring).
+You can control the component-based application execution by [managing the application state events](#application_monitoring).

 The following table lists the application state change events: